ichthyop/ichthyop/readme.txt

 * Random generator number in the horizontal dispersion process was always initialised with the same seed.
 Set a unique seed for every run.

 New features:
+* Added command line option -quiet in the batch mode for printing only error message
 * New module 'Active swimming'.
 Swimming velocity is provided as an age function in a separated CSV file.
 The module accepts two modes : the input swimming velocity can either be interpreted as cruising speed (the particle always swims at the defined velocity) or maximal speed (the particle swims at random velocity among [0, defined velocity]).
 Swimming is isotropic.
 * New plugin for NOVELTIS data (from local NetCDF files)
 * New plugin for Mercator2D data (from local NetCDF files), regular grid